Gul Hassan Khan: Pakistan Army

-After the Partition of British India, Gul Hassan opted for Pakistan and served as aide-de-camp to Muhammad Ali Jinnah.
+After the Partition of British India in August 1947, Captain Gul Hassan opted for Pakistan and served as the aide-de-camp (ADC) to Muhammad Ali Jinnah.

 In 1950, Gul Hassan attended the Staff College, Quetta.
-In September 1951, he was posted to the Military Training Directorate at the GHQ (Pakistan) under director Brigadier Jerrad.
+In September 1951, he was posted to the Military Training Directorate at the General Headquarters under director Brigadier Jerrad.

-Gul Hassan was the Directing Staff at Staff College, Quetta from 30 June 1957 to 16 June 1959.
+He served as the Directing Staff at Staff College, Quetta from 30 June 1957 to 16 June 1959.

 At the outbreak of the Indo-Pakistani War of 1965, Brigadier Gul Hassan was the Director of Military Operations in the GHQ.
-As a result of his actions in the war, Hassan was awarded the Sitara-e-Pakistan by President Ayub Khan.
-After the war, he was promoted to major general and was appointed as the General Officer Commanding of the 1st Armoured Division headquartered in Multan.
+For his service in the war, Hassan was awarded the Sitara-e-Pakistan by President Ayub Khan.
+He was later promoted to major general and appointed General Officer Commanding of the 1st Armoured Division headquartered in Multan.
 In September 1968, he was appointed as Colonel Commandant of the Pakistan Army Corps of Engineers.

-On 20 December 1968, Major General Gul Hassan was posted to GHQ (Pakistan) as the Chief of General Staff (CGS).
+On 20 December 1968, Major General Gul Hassan was appointed as Chief of General Staff.
 He was promoted to Lieutenant General while serving in this post in 1971.

-Chief of General Staff Gul Hassan acted as the Director of Exercise for an event aimed at assessing the technical skills and professional capabilities of various participating Pakistan Army units.
-On 30 January 1971, near Multan, Air Marshal Abdur Rahim Khan and President Yahya Khan arrived to observe the maneuvers.
+He was the Director of Exercise for an event aimed at assessing the technical skills and professional capabilities of various participating Pakistan Army units.
+Air Marshal Abdur Rahim Khan and President Yahya Khan arrived to observe the maneuvers on 30 January 1971 near Multan.

 Role in saving Zia-ul-Haq's career

 According to A.O.
-Mitha, it was Gul Hassan's lobbying at the GHQ which saved then Brigadier Zia-ul-Haq, the chief of Pakistan's military mission, from being sacked.
+Mitha, it was Gul Hassan's lobbying at the GHQ which saved then Brigadier Zia-ul-Haq, the chief of Pakistan's military mission, from being dismissed from service.
 Brigadier Zia-ul-Haq, who was deployed to Jordan in 1971, was recommended to be court-martialed by Major General Nawazish to President Yahya Khan for disobeying GHQ orders by commanding a Jordanian armoured division against the Palestinians, as part of "Operation Black September" in which thousands were killed.
 It was Gul Hassan who interceded for Zia ultimately leading to Yahya Khan letting Zia off the hook.